bm5tev3/crnyhs/README.md

 Q: What resources did you consider in making this decision?
 A: These links helped me with this descision, https://www.youtube.com/watch?v=1gdKC5O0Pwc and https://www.geeksforgeeks.org/r-vs-python/

+Q: How do I get updates from the github repo into posit cloud?
+A: First select the git tab in posit cloud and then click pull the select the 3 dot icon and relaunch project.

 ### User questions

 1. What are your goals when using this web app